EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 * ++, incremental
 * \--, decremental

-With this I finish the most basic part of the language, in the next post I will talk about [functions and the fmt-package in go](/en/go-functions-arguments-and-the-fmt-package/), and in a future post about other aspects such as [runes, array, slices in go](/en/go-string-runes-and-bytes-explained/) and other features of the language.
+With this I finish the most basic part of the language, I hope to put the language in a good light for you.
+If you want to learn more about it you can read the following post, I have written tutorials about all the basic parts of the language.
+See you soon!